 CF = percentage of range 0,79 – 1,29 (0; 50%; 99%, 101%, 150%)

 The applicability of RYM is presented here in 5 scenarios; 0 where correction factor is always 1; 0.5, where correction factor applies only to 50%; values 0,99 and 1,01 which means almost perfect correction (exact value 1 would level all projects within the correction range to same minimum bid) and over correction of 150%.
-Scenario where no reference yield applies follows the same results as presented in .
+Scenario where no reference yield applies follows the same results as presented in Figure 4.

-In the impact of reference yield on subsidy awarded is presented. shows the effect on surplus of projects, while elaborates on the electricity production.
+In Figure 5 the impact of reference yield on subsidy awarded is presented.
+Figure 6 shows the effect on surplus of projects, while Figure 7 elaborates on the electricity production.

 The RYM reduces the average subsidy in cases where minimum bid of projects does not order projects differently than LCOE.
 This is always the case if applicability of RYM is below 1.
 The possible saving on average subsidy ranges from few cents in case of low demand/supply ratio and gradually increasing up to around 20 EUR/MWh in case of high demand/supply ratio.
 In case of overcorrection the average subsidy is higher in low demand/supply scenarios (because projects with higher LCOEs are chosen) and gradually decreasing (as more projects is chosen and the difference decreases.